Card machines for Public Houses

 It’s here and it’s not going away in a hurry.
 Yes contactless payment has truly arrived — and pubs need to climb aboard the bandwagon or risk getting trampled in the rush.
 Contactless has gone mainstream but not many pubs are taking use of this system.
 More than £2.5bn was spent using contactless cards in the first half of 2017

 Most pubs these days accept credit and debit cards, and this is for a very good reason.
 If you don’t accept cards yet, you may well be losing money to other places that do.
 This Card machines for Public Houses blog post is designed to help you understand the enormous benefits of accepting cards.

 Will Card machines for Public Houses work when cash is the main payment method?

 This is a good question, and for years we would have agreed with you wholeheartedly.
 The public house has long been a place where cash has been the only recognisable payment method, and we are all familiar with those signs above the bar that read “Please do not ask for credit as a punch in the mouth often offends” haven’t we’ Well now there is a way to get your booze on credit, but not from the land lord.
 Many pub landlords and managers will accept debit and credit cards, so in theory if you are paying for your drinking with your credit card you are indeed getting your drinks on credit.

-One of the main reasons you should really consider accepting cards in the pub is that these days people prefer to pay with them.
+One of the main reasons you should really consider accepting cards with card machines for public houses is that these days people prefer to pay with them.
 Cash is losing its appeal all over the place, even in the pub.
 If you can provide customers with as many payment options as possible then you are sure to make more money in the long run.